 - Penimbalan: Located in the western part of the village, a monolith that is considered the thigh of the horse Onceswara.
 This place is used for the Teruna Nyoman traditional ceremony.

-- Batu Jaran: Located in the north, it is considered the place where Onceswara’s horse died.
+- Batu Jaran: The area in the north is the place where Onceswara’s horse died.
 This place is sanctified by the community as part of the history of the early formation of Tenganan Village.

 Tenganan Traditional House